n3dst4/gumshoe-fvtt/DEVELOPMENT.md

     scripts/do-release.sh
     ```

 6. If this is a test release, stop here.
-You can find the manifest URL to install this test release on [the GitLab releases page][releases].
+You can find the manifest URL to install this test release on [the GitHub releases page][gh-releases].

    Otherwise, continue.

 7. Fast-forward `release` to `main` (yes this is a funky use of `fetch`):

     ```
     scripts/update-legacy-release-branch.sh
     ```

-8. Head over to the [CI page][ci] and wait for the pipeline to finish.
+8. Head over to the [CI page][gh-ci] and wait for the pipeline to finish.

 9. Create a new release on https://foundryvtt.com/admin/packages/package/948/change/